searls/jasmine-maven-plugin/README.markdown

 * resources      - This goal binds to the process-resources phase and copies the `src/main/javascript` directory into `target/jasmine/src`.
 It can be changed by configuring a parameter named `srcDir` in the plugin execution section of the POM.
 * testResources  - This goal binds to the process-test-resources phase and copies the `src/test/javascript` directory into `target/jasmine/spec`.
 It can be changed by configuring a parameter named `testSrcDir` in the plugin execution section of the POM.
 * test           - This goal binds to the test phase and generates a Jasmine runner file in `target/jasmine/SpecRunner.html` based on the sources processed by the previous two goals and Jasmine's own dependencies.
 It will respect the `skipTests` property, and will not halt processing if `haltOnFailure` is set to false.
-* preparePackage - This goal binds to the prepare-package phase and copies the production JavaScript sources from `target/jasmine/src` to `js` within the package directory (e.g. `target/your-webapp/js`).
-The sub-path can be cleared or overridden by setting the `packageJavaScriptPath` property
+* preparePackage - This goal binds to the prepare-package phase and copies the production JavaScript sources from `target/jasmine/src` to `/js` within the package directory (e.g. `target/your-webapp/js`).
+The sub-path can be cleared or changed by setting the `packageJavaScriptPath` property

 ## Maintainers
 * [Justin Searls](http://twitter.com/Searls), Pillar Technology

 ## Contributions
-Pull requests are, of course, welcome!
+Pull requests are, of course, very welcome!
 A few todos as of 6/27, if anyone is interested in tackling them:

 * Parse & format ignored tests (currently only passing & failing tests are paresed)
 * A report moo that generates JUnit-style XML, so results can easily be rolled up by CI servers.
 * A facility that automatically executes the other goals if only `test` or `preparePackage` is run.

 ## Acknowledgments
 * Thanks to Pivotal Labs for authoring and publishing [Jasmine](http://github.com/pivotal/jasmine)
-* Thanks to christian.nelson and sivoh1, owners of the [javascript-test-maven-plugin](http://code.google.com/p/javascript-test-maven-plugin/), which provided a similar implementation from which to glean several valuable lessons.
+* Thanks to christian.nelson and sivoh1, owners of the [javascript-test-maven-plugin](http://code.google.com/p/javascript-test-maven-plugin/) project, which provided a similar implementation from which to glean several valuable lessons.